ze7en/ze7en/README.md

 - 🔭 I’m currently working as a fullstack developer at Valent AB in Sweden
 - 👀 I’m interested in: Front-end development and learning new technologies
 - 💻 Most used line of code: git status
-- 🌱 I’m currently learning: React, GraphQL, FastJS
+- 🌱 I’m currently learning: React, OpenAI
 - 📫 How to reach me: kimthorning@gmail.com
 - ⚡ Fun fact: I love boardgames, fishing and have two national gold medals in Roller Derby.